eserlxl/aurgen/README.md

-# aurgen
+# AURgen

 **AUR Packaging Automation Script for Arch Linux**

-`aurgen` is a general-purpose Bash utility for automating the creation, maintenance, and testing of Arch Linux AUR packaging files.
+`AURgen` is a general-purpose Bash utility for automating the creation, maintenance, and testing of Arch Linux AUR packaging files.
 It streamlines the process of generating tarballs, updating `PKGBUILD` and `.SRCINFO` files, and preparing packages for local testing or AUR submission.
 It can be used to package software from any GitHub project, not just a specific repository.

-> **Note:** aurgen is designed for **GNU/Linux** systems only.
-It requires GNU Bash (v4+), GNU getopt (from `util-linux`), and other GNU-specific tools. aurgen will not work on BSD, macOS, or other non-GNU platforms.
+> **Note:** AURgen is designed for **GNU/Linux** systems only.
+It requires GNU Bash (v4+), GNU getopt (from `util-linux`), and other GNU-specific tools.
+AURgen will not work on BSD, macOS, or other non-GNU platforms.

 ## Features